kolbasky/LinkRouter/README.md

 - Fully open-source
 - Single static binary, portable, no installer

-Security note: Because LinkRouter can execute arbitrary programs with parameters derived from URLs, only use rules you trust.
+Security note: Because LinkRouter can execute arbitrary programs, only use rules you trust.
 Never download and run someone else’s linkrouter.json blindly — it could contain malicious commands.

 ## 📦 Download
 See the [Releases page](https://github.com/kolbasky/link-router/releases/latest) for the latest linkrouter.exe.